Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Strategic initiatives that landed in the plan but never shipped.

 A Q4 retro where the strategic initiative that defined the year's plan never shipped, and no one can quite name why.
 Maintenance work shipped.
 The bet did not.
-Strategic and creative work needs high-capacity state to be executed well.
-When that state never gets allocated, the upside does not show up as a loss on any line item.
-It just does not happen.
-It is co-authored from your own pipeline and kept separate from the floor, because it rests on your assumptions rather than research.
-It is usually the largest tax of all.
+ES treats this as a separate upside hypothesis: when Green capacity is repeatedly consumed elsewhere, strategic and creative work may not ship.
+The value case is co-authored from the organization's own pipeline and reported separately because it rests on buyer assumptions rather than measured loss.

 The operating principle